Ib Extended Essay Writing Guide

 Starting Sooner Is Always Better Than Later

 As dull as it might sound by now, it cannot be stressed enough by any Extended Essay Guide.
-But as evident as it might be there is always something a lot more fun to do in high school than coming up with Extended Essay topics.
+But as evident as it might be, there is always something a lot more fun to do in high school than coming up with Extended Essay topics.
 However, regardless of how confident one is in their academic skills and ability to write up assignments quickly, it is nearly impossible to produce a convincing 4,000-word essay in a week or less and expect a good grade.
-As previously mentioned in the Extended Essay Guide the task requires students to read multiple articles, books, plays or even watch several documentaries.
-Thus, the sooner one gets started the faster they can finish.
+As previously mentioned in the Extended Essay Guide the task requires students to read multiple articles, books, plays, or even watch several documentaries.
+Thus, unless one decides to buy an essay from our service, the sooner one gets started, the faster they can finish.

 Despite the universal IBO curriculum, not all institutions have the same deadlines.
 Meaning some schools will want them handed in as early as November from their Senior year class while others will have to submit theirs by February at the latest.
 Usually, the task deadlines will be provided to you in advance during the student's Junior Year.
 Nonetheless, if this has not come up the best thing to do is talk to the IB coordinator and find a useful Extended Essay Guide.